-For this LEMAIRE Spring-Summer 23 show, guests are invited to a journey through what seems to be in a train station hall, or a movie set, it’s for the guest to decide.
+For the LEMAIRE SS23 show, guests are invited to a journey through what seems to be in a train station hall, or a movie set, it’s for the guest to decide.
 The guest becomes active in this set up, while the models are placed in a situational loop, led by Ana Roxanne’s inner music.

 Like entering a vivarium, looking at the daily life with a magnifying glass, the guests get immersed in a LEMAIRE world, with its own gestures.
 The visitor is invited to take time and get closer to the garment, maybe interact with it, or with the individuals wearing it, may it be through a look, the wink of an eye, a smile.

 LEMAIRE is about clothes, allowing people to tell and narrate their own stories, somewhere in between fiction and reality.
 The unisex and evolving seasons are moved with the same intention, like a grammar, ever evolving with modulations, new associations while linking all the collections together on a same path.